Schedule Variance: Why You Should Care & 5 Tips for Avoiding Negative Impact

 Many factors can cause a company’s earnings to differ from what was initially expected.
 Sometimes, these changes are due to changes in customer demand, while other times, they may result from external factors like mergers and acquisitions or employee turnover.
 When it is significant, it can greatly impact a company’s financial stability.

 • Mergers and acquisitions are also known to cause significant.
-When two companies join forces, their respective operations become intertwined, creating unexpected challenges.
+When two companies join forces, their operations become intertwined, creating unexpected challenges.
 For example, one company might take on responsibility for another company’s legacy product lines.
 As such, there can be a lot of overlap between the two teams, leading to production disruptions.

 • Similarly, if one company acquires another, the former employees may suddenly find themselves with new responsibilities.
 This can throw both departments into disarray and disrupt workflow.
 Because of this, it’s important to do extensive due diligence to ascertain any acquisition’s true value.

 • Employee turnover can also have a big impact.
 Employees must transfer their skills and knowledge to someone else when they leave the company.
 This process usually requires some training or a learning period, which can lead to delays in production.
 In some cases, this delay may even exceed the original schedule.
-In other cases, new team members may not be up to speed on the existing processes and procedures.
+In other cases, new team members may need to be up to speed on the existing processes and procedures.
 This can lead to further disruptions.

 • Finally, unforeseen technological changes can cause as well.
 Rapid technological advancements often bring new challenges that weren’t anticipated when the original plans were made.
 For example, one company might rely heavily on a certain software application, but that application might suddenly become obsolete.
 As such, the company would need to find a way to transition to a new system without causing too much disruption.

-In short, various factors can cause schedule variance, and companies need to be aware of them to plan for potential disruptions by taking proactive steps.
+Various factors can cause schedule variance, and companies need to be aware of them to plan for potential disruptions by taking proactive steps.

 What are the consequences?